dhanarajappu456/Design-Patterns---Python/Creational Patterns/Builder.md

 #### when solving the telescopic problem for a class,say stuent , you will have builder calss having same attributes of strudent class ,  which you populate for the builder object by calling appropriate mehod on it
 at end when you call build on  builder you basically instantiate a student object with constructor accepting the builder object constructed, from which strudent object retrieves all the attributes

-demerit:

-as said there is a code duplication, where the builder also has same attributes or instance variables as the product(student) class

 # it is also useful when you need to invoke mtehods  on object in a particular order than return the object

-for example conside house object, the house object is completeed when we  call
+for example conside house object, the house object is completeed when

+we  call

 <html>